Alea Jannath

 • Lived Experience Parent Partner, Person-Centred Active Support (PCAS) facilitator • London

 I learnt about Person-Centred Active Support (PCAS) when I was invited to attend a workshop.
 PCAS means for me and my family that my child with a disability can do things that are part of everyday life.
-I’ve been Co-trained to deliver PCAS, which was a new experience that I really enjoyed, I felt connected to other parents because I am coming from a parents point of view.
+I’ve been co-trained to deliver PCAS, which was a new experience that I really enjoyed, I felt connected to other parents because I am coming from a parent’s point of view.